chrgraefe/cgraefe.github.com/2017/6/Test for blogging via github as backend.md

-* This is as simple test fpr blogging via github repository
+* This is as simple test for blogging via github repository ** This is a addition to this post